application assignments azure

 Application resource group

 This resource group holds the managed application instance.
-This resource group may only contain one resource.
+This resource group might only contain one resource.
 The resource type of the managed application is Microsoft.Solutions/applications .

 The customer has full access to the resource group and uses it to manage the lifecycle of the managed application.